NCERT Solutions for Class 8 Science Chapter 4 Materials Metals and Non-Metals

 (Carbon ( from charcoal)+(oxygen)→carbon dioxide

-When carbon dioxide is dissolved in water carbonic acid will form, the carbonic acid turns blue litmus paper to Red., Generally oxides of non-metals or acidic in nature.
+When carbon dioxide is dissolved in water carbonic acid will form, and the carbonic acid turns blue litmus paper to Red., Generally oxides of non-metals or acidic in nature.

 (Carbon dioxide)+(Water)→(Carbonic acid)